 "Kase's knowledge of the area was extremely helpful and his assistance in facilitating the entire process was vital to putting in an offer and closing in a very short period of time!
 We didn't feel like just one of many clients but rather received personal and sincere attention.
 It's difficult to find this sort of dedicated customer service in any business dealings these days.
-I'd recommend Kase and Mainframe to anyone looking to buy or sell a home."
+I'd recommend Kase to anyone looking to buy or sell a home."

 -Chris Nuber on Zillow

 "Kase has extensive knowledge of neighborhoods in the Orlando area and he was always available when we had questions.
 Was able to accommodate our limited hours when meeting for showings."